A community alliance who leads education, awareness and prevention efforts to reduce substance abuse.

 In an effort to reduce the burden of alcohol and other drug abuse in Marathon County, the Board of Directors have identified underage drinking, impaired driving, heroin and prescription drug abuse as top priority areas in a recent strategic planning.
 It is our commitment to continue assessing the community to ensure that coalition efforts will continue to address drug-related issues impacting public health and safety.
-2013 Strategic Planning Summary (PDF).
+2019 Strategic Planning Summary (.pdf).

 The Marathon County Alcohol & Other Drugs (AOD) Partnership is a substance abuse prevention coalition with a membership consisting of over 250 individuals and organizations representing area schools, local law enforcement, city and county government, health care professionals, civic and community groups, parents and youth.
 As of September 2013, over 600 people from throughout Wisconsin receive the electronic Weekly Update.